-The American public increasingly calls for health care that is compassionate and respectful, able to provide a variety of options, economically feasible, and grounded in holistic ideals.
+The American public increasingly demands health care that is compassionate and respectful, provides options, is economically feasible, and is grounded in holistic ideals.
 A shift is occurring in health care where people desire to be more actively involved in health decision making.
 They have expressed their dissatisfaction with conventional (Western allopathic) medicine and are calling for a care system that encompasses health, quality of life, and a relationship with their providers.
-The National Center for Complementary and Alternative Medicine's Third Strategic Plan 2011-20151 and Healthy People 20202 prioritize enhancing physical and mental health and wellness, preventing disease, and empowering the public to take responsibility for their health.
-The vision of Healthy People 2020 is "A society in which all people live long, healthy lives" and its goals are as follows:2
+The National Center for Complementary and Alternative Medicine's Strategic Plan for 2011-20151 and Healthy People 20202 prioritize enhancing physical and mental health and wellness, preventing disease, and empowering the public to take responsibility for their health.
+The vision of Healthy People 2020 is "A society in which all people live long, healthy lives" and it goals are as follows:

-- Attain high-quality, longer lives free of preventable disease, disability, injury, and premature death. - Achieve health equity, eliminate disparities, and improve the health of all groups. - Create social and physical environments that promote good health for all. - Promote quality of life, healthy development, and healthy behaviors across all life stages.
+- Attain high-quality, longer lives free of preventable disease, disability, injury, and premature death. - Achieve health equity, eliminate disparities, and improve the health of all groups. - Create social and physical environments that promote good health for all. - Promote quality of life, healthy development, and healthy behaviors across all life stages.2